 Diagnostic testing if needed includes an x-ray, MRI, CT scan and/or electrodiagnostic tests (nerve conduction velocity, electromyography).
 These examinations and tests help to detect possible contraindications to spinal adjustments and other chiropractic therapies.

 The purpose of chiropractic treatment is to help the body's potential to heal itself.
 It is based on the scientific principle that restricted spinal movement leads to pain and reduced function and performance.
 Chiropractic care is non-invasive (non-surgical) and drug-free.

-The type of chiropractic therapy provided depends on the cause of the patient's sciatica.
+The type of chiropractic therapy, physical therapy provided depends on the cause of the patient's sciatica.
 A sciatica treatment plan may include several different treatments such as ice/cold therapies, ultrasound, TENS, and spinal adjustments (sometimes called spinal manipulation).
 Below are more details on these chiropractic treatment modalities.

 - Ice/Cold therapy reduces inflammation and helps to control sciatic pain.

 - Ultrasound is gentle heat created by sound waves that penetrates deep into tissues.
 Ultrasound increases circulation and helps to reduce muscle spasms, cramping, swelling, stiffness, and pain.